run-ai/docs/docs/Researcher/cli-reference/runai-suspend.md

 ## Output

 * The Job will be suspended.
-When running _runai list workloads_ the Job will be marked as _Suspended_.
+When running _runai list jobs_ the Job will be marked as _Suspended_.

 ## See Also